ACC-Computer-Science-Summer-2024-closed/final-project-CloudSlinger/README.md

 - **Constructor Variations:**
     - `Matrix()`: Initializes a matrix with specified dimensions, throwing an exception if rows or columns are less than or equal to 2.
-    - `Matrix()`: Initializes a matrix with specified dimensions and initializes all elements to the given value, throwing an exception if rows or columns are less than or equal to 2.

 - **Destructor:**
     - `~Matrix()`: Cleans up resources allocated to Matrix objects.